UMass club hockey sweeps RPI, Montclair State in weekend set

 “We’re scoring goals, which was a bit of an issue in the past,” DeFazio said.
 “We play well and we don’t score enough goals to win the close games.
 This year, we’re blowing teams out before they can do that.
 It’s new guys, a lot of freshmen in the lineup and a lot are scoring.”

 In the game Sunday, sophomore Ryan LaCroix finished with 22 saves on 23 shots.
-DeFazio said he’s been happy with his goalie’s performance so far this season, and that there is no real number one goalie between LaCroix and Dylan Campbell, just a “1A” and “1B.”
+DeFazio said he’s been happy with his goalie’s performance so far this season, and that there is no real number one goalie between LaCroix and Conor Walker, just a “1A” and “1B.”

 Shorrock shines with hat trick in 7-0 victory over Montclair State Saturday